michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-10-unit-design.md

 **Problem:** Assuming all students have equal access to AI tools, devices, internet.
 **Solution:** Provide alternatives (lab access, in-class time for AI activities), use university-subscribed tools where possible, ensure core learning is accessible without premium AI access.

----
+,

 ## Aligning Unit Design with Program Goals

-Your unit doesn't exist in isolation—it's part of a degree program.
+Your unit doesn't exist in isolation,it's part of a degree program.

 ### Consider: